springernature/frontend-playbook/technologies/javascript.md

 1. Your code editor should inform you of this linting failure.
 There are `xo` plugins for popular editors such as Sublime Text and Atom.
 2. Your local `watch` tasks, e.g. those run through Grunt, Gulp, Make etc. inform you of this error in your terminal.
 There are `xo` plugins for Grunt, Gulp and the CLI.
 3. When you push code which fails to lint, your build pipeline should invoke `xo` as part of a build task.
-The job should then then fail.
+The job should then fail.

 #### Questions and Answers